juju/docs/src/en/commands.md

    The default credentials are specified with a "credential name".
 A credential name is created during the process of adding credentials either via `juju add-credential` or `juju autoload-credentials`.
-Credential names can be listed with `juju list-credentials`.
+Credential names can be listed with `juju credentials`.

    Default credentials avoid the need to specify a particular set of credentials when more than one are available for a given cloud.